-Liora coordinates the English Department’s Eighteenth-Century and Romantic Studies Colloquium as well as the Contemporary Poetry Colloquium.
-She is currently a preceptor for the undergraduate course on Nineteenth-Century Fiction.
+Liora coordinates the English Department’s Eighteenth-Century and Romantic Studies Colloquium and has coordinated the Contemporary Poetry Colloquium.
+She teaches in the undergraduate course on Children’s Literature and previously served as preceptor for the undergraduate course on Nineteenth-Century Fiction.
 Prior to joining the department in 2014, Liora taught kindergarten in New York City.